 Overview

-Throughout the year the Center for Arab-West Understanding (CAWU) gives students from all around the world the opportunity to independently carry out a research project of their choice on a topic of interest to Arab West Report (AWR), This type of internship is especially of interest to BA/MA students who need to write their final thesis or students wanting to pursue an academic career.
+Throughout the year the Center for Arab-West Understanding (CAWU) gives students from all around the world the opportunity to independently carry out a research project of their choice on a topic of interest to Dialogue Across Borders (DAB).
+This type of internship is especially of interest to BA/MA students who need to write their final thesis or students interested in pursuing an academic career.

 Responsibilities